bloq/memproxy/README.md

 ## Server configuration

-A JSON configuration file is required, to specify database.
+A JSON configuration file is required, to specify memcached configuration.
 Command line options are also available.

 ### Configuration file